Kickoff Thursday, Oct 30th 8:15pm Eastern

 Game Overview ::

-- Drake Maye is good at football, but his receiving weapons leave a lot to be desired.
+- Drake Maye is good at football, but he never throws many passes.

 You must be logged in to view collective notes about a game.